 Vitamins C and E, beta-carotene, and zinc: Foods naturally high in these antioxidants have been shown to reduce progression from early to late disease (see Nutritional Considerations).

-For intermediate to advanced disease, antioxidant supplements are indicated (See Nutritional Considerations, below).
+For intermediate to advanced disease, antioxidant supplements are indicated (See Nutrition Considerations, below).
 However, according to the Age-Related Macular Degeneration Preferred Practice Pattern 2015 guidelines, evidence does not support the use of these supplements for patients with less than intermediate AMD.

 Dietary factors appear to play an important role in AMD.
 In epidemiologic studies, the following factors are associated with reduced risk of onset or progression of the disease:

-Lutein, dosed per ophthalmologist recommendations.
+Lutein should be dosed per ophthalmologist recommendations.

 What to Tell the Family